-3.2.5 Estate Character Area
+3.2.6 Estate Character Area

-Newmarket's Estate Character Area was developed between the 1940's and 1990's, and are scattered throughout Newmarket, but are generally situated at the periphery of the Town, beyond the Traditional

-Suburban Character Area, and adjacent to the Contemporary Suburban Character Area.
+Newmarket's Estate Character Areas were developed between the 1940's and 1990's, and are scattered throughout Newmarket, but are generally situated at the periphery of the Town, beyond the Traditional Suburban Character Area, and adjacent to the Contemporary Suburban Character Area.

-Estate Character Area is generally characterized by:
+Newmarket's Estate Character Area is generally characterized by:

-- Curvilinear street patterns, including crescent streets and cul-desacs; - Long and often undefined discontinuous blocks; - Landscaped boulevards with paved or gravel shoulders, swales and moderate and evolving canopy of maturing street trees; - No sidewalks; - Rectangular and pie-shaped lots, with consistent dimensions, or a significant size; - Consistent front yard setbacks, of a significant depth; - Consistent side yard setbacks, of a moderate to significant depth; - Varied building heights, ranging between 1 and 2-storeys; - Varied vehicular access configurations, characterized by front yard driveways with one or more curb-cuts, and occasionally turnaround facilities of moderate to significant width; - Varied parking configurations, characterized by parking pads, attached front and side garages, detached garages, and outdoor parking enclosures; and - Significant range of architectural expressions and styles.
+- Curvilinear street patterns, including crescent streets and cul-desacs; - Long and often undefined discontinuous blocks; - Landscaped boulevards with paved or gravel shoulders, swales and moderate and evolving canopy of maturing street trees; - No sidewalks; - Rectangular and pie-shaped lots, with consistent dimensions, or a significant size; - Consistent front yard setbacks, of a significant depth; - Consistent side yard setbacks, of a moderate to significant depth; - Building heights between 1 and 2-storeys; and - Significant range of architectural expressions and styles.